jaymind2810/django-myproject/README.md

 # django-myproject
-My project is developed using toner templates.
+My project is developed using templates.

 # 1.0

 This is initial branch.
-tonner based template is used and using django live project integration.
+Django basic funtionality implemented in project with template.